stoneyrh/gSOAP/gsoap/samples/databinding/README.md

   encoded id-ref elements.
 This is a structure-preserving serialization format, because co-referenced data and also cyclic relations are accurately represented.

-- `SOAP_XML_DEFAULTNS`: uses xmlns default bindings, assuming that the schema element form is "qualified" by default (be warned if it is not!).
+- `SOAP_XML_DEFAULTNS`: uses xmlns default namespace declarations, assuming that the schema attribute form is "qualified" by default (be warned if it is not, since attributes in the null namespace will get bound to namespaces!).

 - `SOAP_XML_NOTYPE`: removes all xsi:type attribuation.
 This option is usually not needed unless the receiver rejects all xs:type attributes.
 This option